Skip to content

 The ones that actually get money moved read differently.
 They are short.
 They name specific numbers.
 They lead with enthusiasm and close with collaboration.
 They sound like a professional making a request, not a candidate hoping for a favor.

-This guide contains 12 real templates for every stage of a software engineer salary negotiation.
+Below are 12 salary negotiation email templates for every stage of a software engineer offer negotiation.
 We wrote them based on patterns we have seen work across more than 1,200 offer negotiations at FAANG, tier-2 tech, and late-stage startups.
 Copy them, adapt them, use the language that fits your situation.
 But do not send anything without reading the next section first, because the structure matters more than the words.

 The Anatomy of a Winning Negotiation Email